red-star-squadron/rs-liveries/Readme.md

 Q: What's the biggest threat?
 A: There is a possibility for DCS to somehow trigger a virus through lua files contained in liveries, but the lua files are available for review by extracting the liveries in a safe location.

+## Third party software

+### 7-Zip
+7-Zip software which is available on https://www.7-zip.org and licensed under the GNU LGPL license

+### NSIS
+NSIS software which is available on https://nsis.sourceforge.io and licensed under the Common Public License version 1.0